UedaTakeyuki/magiclabel-doc2/content/en/_index.md

 What happens when you read the QR code printed on its surface?

 {{% /blocks/feature %}}
-{{% blocks/feature icon="" title="You can register a URL" %}}
+{{% blocks/feature icon="fa-gear" title="You can register a webpage" %}}
-When you read the QR code printed on its surface, a web page asking you to enter the URL will open.
+When you read the QR code printed on its surface, you are required to input a webpage address (technically called **URL**).

 <img src="docs/ssSetURL.gif" width="50%"/>

 What happens when you input a URL, click the REGISTER button, and read it again?

 {{% /blocks/feature %}}
-{{% blocks/feature icon="fa-lightbulb" title="Works as an ordinary QR Code that opens a registered URL" %}}
+{{% blocks/feature icon="fa-images" title="read it, opens the website registered" %}}
-After registering, when you read it, after notification to redirect to the registered URL, it opens the website registered as like as a regular QR code.
+After registering a URL, when someone reads it, a notification to redirect to the registered URL appears and **opens the website registered** by you earlier, as like as an **ordinary QR code**.

 <img src="docs/ssReadQR.gif" width="50%"/>

-Of course, the same site will open no matter who reads it on any device.
+No matter who reads it on any device, the registered webpage is opens.
 {{% /blocks/feature %}}
 {{% /blocks/section %}}